 The Nazis & the Holocaust School Trip to Krakow

 Words cannot describe the enormity or the horror that the Jewish population experienced in Europe at the hands of the Nazi regime.
-Visiting Auschwitz is an experience which your students are unlikely to forget, but it's also essential to understanding 20th century history and the darker side of human nature.
+Visiting Auschwitz on a school trip to Krakow is an experience which your students are unlikely to forget, but it's also essential to understanding 20th century history and the darker side of human nature.
 Complement your visit to the concentration camp with Schindler's Factory Museum for "Life in Krakow under Nazi Occupation" and a visit to the Galicia Museum to meet with a "Righteous Amongst the Nations".

 Study Themes: OCR A - Germany 1919-1945

 AQA B - Hitler's Foreign Policy and the Origins of WWII

 • Life Under the Nazi Regime - Repression, Prejudice & Persecution